Leaky Gut Myth or Fact?

 PB formula - replenish the beneficial flora with this multi-strain probiotic

-Floraphage - for breaking down unwanted bacteria in the intestines such as E.coli AND SUPER FEEDS AND MULTIPLIES THE GOOD BACTERIA!
+Floraphage - for breaking down unwanted bacteria in the intestines such as E.coli - Plus SUPER FEEDS AND MULTIPLIES THE GOOD BACTERIA!

 Devigest - - Powerful digestive enzyme that helps further break down undigested food, provides more digestive support for dairy and gluten, helps reduce stress and inflammation in the digestive tract.

 Red Desert Clay - Will move into the bloodstream and cleanse all kinds of toxins from dead yeast, endotoxins (yeast bi-product), and other chemicals and pathogens which burden the immune system.
 It also sets up a barrier making it quite difficult for parasites to survive.

 Foods that may be inflammatory to the gut are: